Skip to main content

 • Bonds and short-term investments may be better than stocks because they are less likely to fluctuate with the market

-Match your investment choices with your needs, your timing and your risk tolerance
+Match your investment choices with your needs, your timing and your risk tolerance.

 Below are examples of how some hypothetical Account Owners go through the process of matching their needs with their timing and their risk tolerance in making their investment and/or checking option choices:

-John needs a new computer
+Anne needs a new computer

-Anne wants a new wheelchair in a few years
+John wants a new wheelchair in a few years

 Lisa's parents are investing for down the road